 You can buy directly through an insurer's website, through a licensed independent agent who quotes multiple companies, or through an agent who works for one company.
 Most final expense policies don't require a medical exam.
 Depending on the policy, you'll either answer a short health questionnaire or none at all.

 It depends on the policy.
-Some final expense policies ask a few health questions and may decline applicants with serious conditions or charge higher rates.
-Others skip health questions entirely and accept all applicants, but cost more and include a waiting period before the full death benefit pays out.
-Check your policy's terms for the specific waiting period length.
+Simplified issue final expense policies ask a few health questions and may decline applicants with serious conditions or charge higher rates.
+Guaranteed issue policies skip health questions entirely and accept all applicants, but cost more and include a waiting period before the full death benefit pays out.
+If your health condition is manageable and you can answer no to standard underwriting questions, a simplified issue policy will cost less and cover you in full from day one.

 Our Methodology

-We gathered thousands of final expense quotes across multiple demographics to show how insurers price whole life insurance policies for different people.
+We gathered thousands of final expense quotes across multiple demographics to show how insurers price policies for different people.
 Our baseline applicant is a 50-year-old nonsmoker in average health.
 All premiums use this profile unless a section specifies otherwise.

-We adjusted three underwriting factors to capture real pricing differences across demographics:
+We adjusted four underwriting factors to capture real pricing differences across demographics:

 - Coverage amount: varying death benefit levels

 We collected quotes and identified pricing patterns across the full dataset, then used those patterns to show how final expense life insurance costs shift by age, coverage amount, gender and smoking status.
-Younger applicants pay less than older ones; women pay less than men at most ages.
+Younger people pay less than older people, and women pay less than men.
 The data captures both differences so you can find a realistic starting point for your profile, not just a broad average.

 Related Pages